turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 ## Phase 2: Pivot

-This is the existing functionality that should be pivoted for the 2DoBox user interface:
+This is the existing IdeaBox functionality that should be pivoted for the 2DoBox user interface:

 ### Adding a new TODO